EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

   performance.

-* easy creation of as many filesystem as needed, and each filesystem would have its own mounting poiint, record size, caching policy, and compression settings.
+* easy creation of as many filesystem as needed, and each filesystem would have its own mounting point, record size, caching policy, and compression settings.
 This allows fine-tuning of the storage according to applicatuion needs.